bradonomics/bradonomics.com/_posts/2014-08-01-baseline-report.md

  - [One of the Cheapest Ways to Start Your Online Business](http://www.tropicalmba.com/for-the-bold-one-of-the-cheapest-ways-to-start-your-online-business/)
  - [Use Mobility to Win Back Your Time + The Real Cost of Living in Bali](http://www.tropicalmba.com/cost-of-living-in-bali/)

 I was a university student for most of the first five years I lived in Thailand.
 While this saved me from doing VISA runs, my living expenses included tuition.
 Over the years, I've averaged around $1,000 USD in expenses per month.
 It didn't matter if I was paying tuition or, in the year I took off, doing VISA runs every three months, my expenses were the same.
-But not having a journal I can't be certain of my expenses and that's why I decided to start the Baseline Report.
+But not having a journal I can't be certain of my expenses and that's why I decided to start The Baseline Report.

 It seems to me that a report of living expenses would be more useful to bootstrapping entrepreneurs than an income report.